thejustinwalsh/react-concurrent-store/README.md

 - State updates are concurrent-safe
 - Components re-render when store values change
-- Store values are properly cached and life-cycled by react making it trivial to manage async resources wth suspense.
+- Store values are properly cached and life-cycled by React making it trivial to manage async resources optimaly wth suspense.
 - The API matches the planned React concurrent stores feature
 - TypeScript types are properly inferred